eliezergarbin/Xadrez-Console/README.md

 ## 💻 Project

-Xadrez no console as the name says is a chess game that can be played as soon as you choose a letter and the position number of your piece to move to its destination
+Xadrez no console as the name says is a chess game that can be played as soon as you choose a letter and the position number of your piece to move to its destination.

 <div>
   <h1 align="center">